BSD-Programming-Workshop/aws-terraform-ansible-ipsec-haproxy-lab/README.md

    export AWS_DEFAULT_REGION=us-east-1
    terraform init -backend-config=backend.hcl
    terraform apply
+   # If Control Tower throws “could not assume role,” wait 1–2 minutes for IAM propagation and re-apply
    # Note the account IDs from outputs - you'll need these for Phase 2
    ```